-In order to access the Tor network, you simply need to install the Tor Browser.
+You need to install the Tor Browser to access the Tor network.
 It is currently available for Linux, Windows, and macOS.
-There’s also a version of Tor Browser for Android, but there is not yet an official version for iOS, due to technical restrictions on Apple’s proprietary iOS platform.
+There’s also a version of Tor Browser for Android, but there is not yet an official version for iOS due to technical restrictions on Apple’s proprietary iOS platform.

-Keep in mind, that the Tor Browser is generally much slower than your bare internet connection.
-Because your online traffic is sent through different nodes, your internet connection will have to go the long way around and therefore become significantly slower.
+Remember that the Tor Browser is generally much slower than your bare internet connection.
+Because your online traffic is sent through different nodes, your internet connection will have to go a long way around and therefore become significantly slower.

-Installing Tor Browser on Linux is a straightforward process and similar to installing any other software.
+Installing Tor Browser on Linux is a straightforward process similar to installing any other software.

 sudo add-apt-repository ppa:micahflee/ppa sudo apt update sudo apt install torbrowser-launcher

 To start the Tor Browser Launcher from the application menu, click on the application icon and search “Tor Browser Launcher.”

 Check the “Download over system Tor” and click on “Install Tor Browser.”
 It will download and install all the related dependencies automatically.